nbielak/studyguidenotes/algorithms.md

     explore new first el of queue

 Time Complexity: O(V+E) where V is number of vertices in the graph and E is number of edges

+## Topological Sort

+ordering of vertex
+    edge going from u to v
+    u comes before v

+visited set has all vertexes

+stack has vertices that are fully explored

+Directed Acyclic Graphs (DAG)

+the first vertex in topologicval sorting is always a vertex with in-degree as 0

+Topological Sort vs DFS

+In DFS, we print a vertex and then recursively call DFS for its adjacent vertices.
+In topological sorting, we need to print a vertex before its adjacent vertices.

+mod DFS to fit needs

+# Dijkstar's Algorithm

+find shortest path in graph

+works on directed and undirected
+    as long non negative number

+we need a heap + map
+    hash map + binary heap

+distance map holds distance

+path map holds path to every vertex